-Our featured photo, above, is a tiled outdoor bar from ‘My Carpentry’.
+Our featured photo below, is a tiled outdoor bar from ‘My Carpentry’.
 It has a full tutorial, with step by step drawings.
 What a great style for a mediterranean or exotic feel to your garden!
 I love the corrugated metal, it keeps this project looking updated.

 ‘Stacked Design’ has a tutorial with tons of photos for this pallet bar/table project.
 And stools!

-‘Cleverly Inspired’ shows you how to build an outdoor bar, using their deck railing!
+‘Cleverly Inspired’ shows you how to build a diy outdoor bar, using their deck railing!
 Great use of space!

 This DIY bar idea by ‘The Wedding Chicks’ is easy, vintage and fun!
 Just place boards across the rungs of a wood ladder…instant bar!

 Build a hanging outdoor bar with Sam Henderson from ‘Todays Nest’, for HGTV.
 This bar was made from old pallets, so its recycling too… great choice for small gardens.

 One of our Pinterest finds, using an old hutch as an outdoor bar.
 Cute and funky!
 You could pick up a thrift store hutch, then use distressed paint finishes to get this look as well.
 Be sure to seal it with an exterior grade sealer.

 This cinder block planter bar on ‘Design Sponge’ is uber cool, and pretty easy.
 The basic steps are all there, be sure to read through the comments for additional tips.

 Here is an idea that couldn’t be simpler.
 What more festive way to share drinks than an ice filled wheelbarrow?
 And, it’s portable!
 You know, for when the party moves from the patio to the lawn for the inevitable football “game”.
 From ‘Style Me Pretty‘.